Emotional Maturity Is Knowing Life Isn't Perfect

 Mistakes are the best way to learn because they help us understand our shortcomings.
 Mature people don’t punish themselves because of their limitations, they look for ways to improve them.

-As you mature, you begin to realize that emotional barriers are only hindering your development.
+As you mature, you begin to realize that emotional barriers only hinder your development.
 While it’s true that barriers are sometimes necessary, it’s important to lower them from time to time.

-The text below is attributed to Charlie Chaplin.
+The below extract is from a text attributed to Charlie Chaplin.
 Whether or not it belongs to him, it’s a beautiful reflection on the walk through life, maturing and changing:

 “I have forgiven mistakes that were indeed almost unforgivable.
 I’ve tried to replace people who were irreplaceable and tried to forget those who were unforgettable.
 I’ve acted on impulse, have been disappointed by people when I thought that this could never be possible.
 But I have also disappointed those who I love.